 Medications are important for maintaining healthy livestock.
-However, if medications are not carefully managed, illegal drug residues may remain in animals submitted for slaughter.
-Residues of medications in meat, particularly antibiotics and anti-inflammatory agents, can pose a direct health risk to people who consume the meat.
+However, if not carefully managed, drug residues may remain in animals submitted for slaughter.
+Residues of medications, particularly antibiotics and anti-inflammatory agents, in meat can pose a direct health risk to people who consume the meat.
 For example, some people may have an allergic reaction if exposed to penicillin.
 The anti-inflammatory drug flunixin may cause gastrointestinal and kidney problems.
-Drug residues may disrupt normal meat fermentation processes, such as those needed to make summer sausage, and increase the risk that disease-causing bacteria will grow during processing.
+Drug residues may disrupt normal meat fermentation processes, such as is needed to make summer sausage, and increase the risk that disease-causing bacteria will grow during processing.

 Meat establishment operators are expected by USDA-FSIS to check the published Residue Repeat Violators list.
-The list identifies livestock producers whose animals have yielded carcasses which had positive tissue drug residue test results at two or more times in the past year.
+The list identifies livestock producers whose animals have had two or more positive drug residue test results in the past year.
 Meat establishment operators are also expected to take appropriate measures before accepting animals from these producers.
 Recent federal data suggest that dairy cattle are responsible for a high proportion of repeat tissue drug residue offenses.
 As a leading producer of dairy cattle, the reputation of Wisconsin's agriculture industry is jeopardized by the few Wisconsin producers who repeatedly violate prohibitions against drug residues in livestock and meat products.

-Currently ATCP 55 (Meat and meat food products) addresses the production of meat and meat food products starting with the submission of an animal for slaughter for human consumption and, by reference, adopts United States Department of Agriculture regulations prohibiting the slaughter of "downer" (non-ambulatory) cattle for human food or feed destined for bovine animals.
+Currently ATCP 55 (Meat and meat food products) addresses the production of meat and meat food products starting with the submission of an animal for slaughter for human consumption and, by reference, adopts United States Department of Agriculture regulations prohibiting the slaughter of "downer" cattle (non-ambulatory) for human food or feed destined for bovine animals.

 Current rules prohibit slaughter of a food animal for human consumption or submission of a food animal for slaughter if the person knows or has reason to know the animal is diseased or injured.
-This rule further prohibits someone from slaughtering or submitting for slaughter a food animal for human consumption if they know or have reason to believe that the animal will yield an adulterated carcass.
-The rule adopts the definition for adulterated, as applied to a carcass, which is already contained in federal regulations pertaining to slaughter operations.
-According to this definition, a carcass containing violative drug residues is considered adulterated.
-The rule then clarifies that the slaughter of animals presented by producers who have been included on the USDA Residue Repeat Violator List for Use by Livestock Markets and Establishments is not prohibited if the producer provides written evidence that they have completed a course on proper administration of animal medications.
+The proposed rule will further prohibit someone from slaughtering or submitting for slaughter a food animal for human consumption if they know that the animal is adulterated.
+The rule then defines animals from producers included on the USDA Residue Repeat Violator List for use by Livestock Markets and Establishments as adulterated unless the producer provides written evidence that they have completed a course on proper administration of animal medications.
 The department will approve an acceptable course or courses.
 Completion of the approved course(s) will require the involvement of the livestock producer's veterinarian.

-The rule also revises ATCP 55.07 (7), which requires a person who knows or has reason to know that he or she is submitting a diseased or injured animal for slaughter to sign and deliver a written statement to the person who will perform the slaughter.
-This rule revises the requirement that the written statement include a list of all drugs administered to the animal as treatments or feed within 30 days prior to the slaughter submission date.
-The rule will instead require that the statement certify that the date of delivery, the delivery method, and the withdrawal time following delivery of all drugs provided as treatments or feed additives has complied with a veterinarian's prescription or the manufacturer's recommendations (over-the-counter drugs).
-This revision acknowledges that some drugs may require a longer withdrawal time than 30 days, and that withdrawal time may differ according to the method by which the drug is delivered to the animal.
+The proposed rule also revises ATCP 55.07, which requires a person who knows or has reason to know that he or she is submitting a diseased or injured animal for slaughter to sign and deliver a written statement to the person who will perform the slaughter.
+The proposed rule will revise the requirement that the written statement include a list of all drugs administered to the animal as treatments or feed within 30 days prior to the slaughter submission date.
+The rule will instead require that the statement certify that the withdrawal time following administration of all drugs as treatments or feed additives has complied with the manufacturer's recommendations.
+This revision acknowledges that some drugs may require a longer withdrawal time than 30 days.